[Last updated September 10, 2025]

 Shaitsu back and neck massager from FIVE S Amazon store.
 Photo Credit: Amazon/FIVE S

-Soothing eucalyptus meditation bath set
+Soothing eucalyptus bath set

 Photo of a jar of bath soak, which includes salt and botanicals, a rosemary-and-sage-scented candle, a tea bag, and a box of matches.
 There is also a sprig of eucalyptus in the photo.